Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 # Conversation Routing

-_Conversation routing_ is the mechanism used to assign and distribute incoming conversations to the appropriate agents for handling.
-It involves intelligent routing algorithms that consider factors like agent availability and workload to determine the best recipient for each conversation.
+_Conversation routing_ is the mechanism used to assign and distribute incoming conversations to the appropriate human agents for handling.
+It involves intelligent routing algorithms that consider factors like agent availability and workload to determine a recipient for each conversation.
 In Cognigy Live Agent, conversation routing ensures that conversations are efficiently directed to the right agents or teams, enabling timely and effective customer support.
 This feature optimizes resource utilization and enhances the productivity of human agents.

 In Live Agent, there are two routing modes:

 - [Manual](#manual-mode)
 - [Automatic](#automatic-mode)

+Conversation routing considers a [limit per agent](../account-settings.md#conversation-limit-per-agent) applied to both Manual and Automatic modes and can only be set up for all Inboxes.

 ## Manual Mode

-Manual assignment mode can be helpful in scenarios requiring specialized expertise, urgent or high-priority cases, complex or sensitive issues, and VIP or key accounts.
+Manual assignment mode can be helpful in scenarios requiring specialized expertise, urgent or high-priority cases, complex or sensitive issues, and or key customers.
 It enables organizations to provide personalized support, optimize customer experience, and efficiently handle conversations.

 A Conversation can be manually assigned or reassigned to any users with the Live Agent [roles](../roles.md): `Agent`, `Supervisor`, or `Administrator`.